HackRoot1/linux-for-devops/README.md

 Commands to check and manage disk space and usage.

-### Install vim: if not install already then install vim package.
+### Install zip: if not install already then install zip package.
 ```bash
 apt install zip
 ```